FFXIV - Upgrade to Full Game

 There’s a few different versions of the game available for purchase.

-- Starter Edition: Includes the base game of A Realm Reborn, the first expansion: Heavensward, and the second expansion: Stormblood.
+- Starter Edition:Â Includes the base game of A Realm Reborn, the first expansion:Â Heavensward, the second expansion: Stormblood, and the third expansion: Shadowbringers.

 > This is exactly what is included in the Free Trial.
-The only difference is that, unlike the free version, you don’t have any of the Free Trial restrictions. - Endwalker DLC: This includes the latest expansion, Endwalker, as well as the previous expansion, Shadowbringers.
-You will still need to buy and own the Starter Edition to play this.
-(Free Trial does not count as Starter Edition for this.)
+The only difference is that, unlike the free version, you don’t have any of the Free Trial restrictions.

 - Complete Edition: The entire game with all of it’s expansions bundled together.
 This is usually what people should buy if they’re moving on from the Free Trial.
+This includes A Realm Reborn, Heavensward, Stormblood, Shadowbringers, Endwalker and Dawntrail.

 - Collector’s Edition: These include additional items like mounts and minions, among other things, which you can only get from buying this.
 There’s different Collector’s Editions for each expansion and each has their own unique bonuses.

-Step Four – Enter Codes:
+Step Four - Enter Registration Codes:

 After you purchase the game you’ll need to enter the license key on your Square Enix account, found on the MogStation.
-This applies for all PC versions including Steam. (https://www.mogstation.com)
+This applies for all PC versions including Steam.

 PC: After logging into the MogStation, click the “Transfer to Full Game” button shown on the Free Trial service account.
 Follow the instructions to upgrade to the full version.